Gerry Collins (politician): Minister for Justice/Foreign Affairs (1987–1992)

 In February 1992, Haughey stepped down as Taoiseach and Fianna Fáil leader and Reynolds immediately threw his hat in the ring in the leadership contest.
-Collins contemplated running in the leadership race after a number of approaches from his colleagues, however, in the end he declined to stand.
+Collins contemplated running in the leadership race after several approaches from his colleagues, however, in the end, he declined to stand.
 Reynolds won the subsequent leadership election by a large majority.
 The formation of his new cabinet caused widespread shock as Collins and seven of his cabinet colleagues were effectively sacked in favour of supporters of the new Taoiseach.
 This effectively brought Collins's domestic career in politics to an end.

 Member of the European Parliament (1994–2004)

 In 1994, Collins was elected as an MEP for the Munster constituency.
 He retired from domestic politics at the 1997 general election, being replaced by his brother, Michael J. Collins.
-Collins was re-elected to the European Parliament in 1999, but lost his bid for another term at the 2004 European Parliament elections.
-Subsequent to this defeat, he announced his retirement from politics.
+Collins was re-elected to the European Parliament in 1999 but lost his bid for another term at the 2004 European Parliament elections.
+After this defeat, he announced his retirement from politics.